 Most of the research is on:

-All of them can help improve PMDD symptoms.
-Your doctor usually chooses which med you take for PMDD symptoms depending on any other meds you may be taking, side effects that you experience, co-existing conditions, and insurance.
+Your doctor usually chooses which med you take for PMDD symptoms depending on any other meds you may be taking, side effects that you experience, co-existing conditions that you may have, and insurance.

 What Symptoms Do SSRIs Help Most?